1 October 2020

 The fifth victim was James Dusautoy, a second–year student, who succumbed on 3 May.
 As it was impracticable to convey his body to his family home in Totnes, Devon, he was interred in the chapel cloister at Emmanuel.
 Three days after his death, the college paid £2 6s 11d for ‘Brick work to Grave by Chaple’.
 The epitaph on Dusautoy’s memorial tablet (as translated from the original Latin) relates that he had been attacked by an epidemic disease, and died in his nineteenth year, having ‘already won honour as a young man of singular ability and holiness of life’.
 A sixth Emmanuel casualty may have been Edward Staunton, a first–year fellow commoner, who died in Cambridge of unknown causes before the middle of March.
 In other colleges, the disease claimed the lives of two undergraduates and a Fellow at Jesus, and one student at Christ’s.

-Nearly all Cambridge students and many dons had fled the town by the end of March, and edicts issued by the University in April and May effectively wrote off the remainder of the Easter Term.
+Nearly all Cambridge students, and many dons, had fled the town by the end of March, and edicts issued by the University in April & May effectively wrote off the remainder of the Easter Term.
 Life returned to normal after the Long Vac, and memories of the epidemic seem to have soon faded.
 Even at Emmanuel its effects were fleeting, for although the number of new admissions dipped in 1816, this was only a temporary blip.
 James Dusautoy’s marble plaque was to be the sole enduring reminder of the tragedy that unfolded here in the spring of 1815.

 Amanda Goode, College ArchivistBack to All Blog Posts